Iherrbenza/SMB100A_Python/README.md

 * mode: selects different of noise, banwidth and deviation,
 * deviaton: sets the deviation of the frequency signal in kHz (0.01 Hz steps)

-SMB100A contain the class to control the intrument via python.
+SMB100A.py contain the class to control the intrument via python.
+Rest of the files are for integration with [Labscript](https://github.com/labscript-suite) envioroment.